Wide Attention Is The Way Forward For Transformers?: Results

 At the byte level (\Cref{table:tct}, right) there's a similar picture, with all 4 averages within 0.5\%.
 There are however some notable deviations from the pattern of aspect ratio invariance.
 Two models perform better by $>$1\% in their deepest configuration than widest: Linformer (+3.7\%) and Longformer (+4.1\%).
 Likewise two models perform better by $>$1\% when widest: Local (+1.5\%) and Sparse (+1.7\%).

 In the Listops task (\Cref{table:listops}, left) we see a strong tendency for wider models to do better.
 For this task individual models in training would often reach 17-20\% accuracy and then possibly make a jump to 36-38\% accuracy as training went on.
-We can see from the Linformer and Sinkhorn entries that wider models were more likely to make the jump in accuracy.
-The data also shows us that even if all the runs of an attention and model aspect ratio combination make the jump, the wider variants often still have 0.5-1\% higher accuracy.
+Illustrated by the Linformer and Sinkhorn entries, wider models were more likely to make this jump.
+The data also shows us that even if all the runs of an attention and model aspect ratio combination make the jump, the wider variants still have 0.3-1.5\% higher accuracy.
 Overall there's an average increase in accuracy of 1.5\% from deepest to widest models with many models seeing a $>$1\% increase in accuracy.

 On the matching task (\Cref{table:listops}, right), there's a small difference in performance between wide and deep networks with the three averages being within 0.1\% of each other.
 Two models perform better by $>$1\% when deepest than widest: Linformer (+1.4\%) and Longformer (+3.1\%).
 Three models perform better by $>$1\% when widest than deepest: Performer (+1.3\%), Sinkhorn (+1.7\%), and Synthesizer (+1.2)\%.